akuhara/MC3deconv/README.md

 ## Limitations so far

-* This method can recover both radial (R) and vertical (Z) components of Green's functions in theory.
-However, our experience suggest that the estimated Z-component is not so reliable as the R-component.
+* Although this method is designed to retrieve both radial (R) and vertical (Z) components of Green's functions, our experience suggest that the estimated Z-component is not so reliable as the R-component.
 * This method assumes Gaussian noise without temporal correlation.
 We think that this simplified treatment often leads to overfitting.

-These limitations, as well as advantages, are discussed in Akuhara et al. (2019).

 ---